 The nutrition provided by Kirkland dog food recipes varies but is generally average to above average when compared to other dog food brands.

-The nutritional profile of Kirkland recipes consists of moderate proportions of protein and fat and modest to somewhat excessive proportions of carbohydrates.
+The nutritional profile of most Kirkland recipes consists of moderate proportions of protein and fat and modest to somewhat excessive proportions of carbohydrates.

 Below is an example of the nutrition provided by a Kirkland dry dog food recipe.

-The nutrition offered by Kirkland cat food is similar to its dog food recipes in that it is average to above average when compared to other cat food brands.
+The nutrition offered by Kirkland cat food recipes is similar to its dog food recipes in that it is average to above average when compared to other cat food brands.

-This nutritional profile includes acceptable proportions of protein and fat but portions of carbohydrates that are still excessive for cats who are obligate carnivores.
+This nutritional profile includes acceptable proportions of protein and fat but portions of carbohydrates that are still excessive for cats.

 High-Quality Meat & Fish Ingredients

-These common ingredients include favorites like Chicken, Salmon, and Beef.
+These common ingredients include industry favorites like Chicken, Salmon, and Beef.
 These ingredients are popular among pet food manufacturers because they are relatively inexpensive yet can provide excellent nutrition, high in protein and fat.

 Other Notable Ingredients